JulieHudson/Capstone2021/README.md

 Hiring managers

-Consumers of product: People who are experiencing symptoms of COVID and other illnesses, and by extension, their medical providers.
+Consumers of product: people who are experiencing symptoms of COVID and other illnesses, and by extension, their medical providers